-Since I’ve graduated High School I wanted to become a developer.
-It was the very beginning of development we know today.
+Since I’ve graduated High School, I wanted to become a developer.
+It was the very beginning of the development we know today.
 I had no idea Project Management existed as a position and was really into iOS.
-My plans were to become an iOs developer and I had no touch with project management.
+I planned to become an iOs developer, and I had no touch with project management.

 Well, I can say that plans change really fast.

-I joined the Students Union in the 1st year of my Graduate Studies and became the President of the Students Union.
+I joined the Students Union in the 1st year of my Graduate Studies and became the Students Union president.
 That was my first touch with some serious management.

 In the beginning, I had no idea what I was doing.
-But with time, I’ve gained some skills and learned how to delegate tasks, how to talk to people and how to get things successfully done within time limit and with the predicted budget.
+But with time, I’ve gained some skills and learned how to delegate tasks, talk to people and get things successfully done within the time limit and with the predicted budget.

 And the most important thing – I enjoyed it.

-I was supposed to do most of the things I did while being the president of the Students Union.
+I was supposed to do most of the things I did while being the Students Union president.
 I accepted and here we are.
 Of course, my responsibilities now are bigger, and I have to sharpen my hard and soft skills every day to get better and better.

-The project is a series of tasks that need to be completed in order to reach a specific outcome.
+The project is a series of tasks that need to be completed to reach a specific outcome.

-This involves initiation, planning, execution, control and closure of a project.
-They can be more or less complex.
+This involves the initiation, planning, execution, control, and closure of a project.
+They can be more or less complicated.

-Project managers need to ensure that the whole process goes smoothly in order to complete the project successfully.
+Project managers need to ensure that the whole process goes smoothly to complete the project successfully.

 - Available people